• Home

 6- Change their behavior without yelling.

-I tell the parents, that I see for work, that yelling is not the answer.
+Yelling is not the answer.
 You can change their behavior through so many other avenues of parenting.
 Maybe a tight hug from behind will be enough of a distraction and provide enough sensory stimulation to have them change their attitude.

 Maybe a quick walk outside with the kids is all that they need to stop the negative behavior.